-Last reviewed: February 2024
+Last reviewed: January 2025

-Next review due: February 2025
+Next review due: January 2027

-At our school we believe in managing children's behaviour through positive reinforcement.
+At our school we believe in managing children's behaviour through positive reinforcement, our strong school ethos, understanding of our school values and understanding of the rights of a child (RRSA).
+As a result of this, behaviour in school is excellent.
 We aim to reward positive behaviour and deal with inappropriate behaviour fairly and firmly.
 School rules encourage courteous and respectful, and every opportunity is taken to support self-discipline, whereby children know that there is a choice between the right and wrong way to behave.
 Children are involved in being responsible for their own actions and behaviour.
 All staff in school have consistently high expectations of behaviour.